 Medicare Part C

 Medicare Part C plans are sometimes called “Medicare Advantage Plans.”
 If you select a Medicare Advantage Plan, you will get your Medicare Part A and Medicare Part B coverage from the Medicare Advantage Plan.
 All Medicare services are covered by Medicare Part C, and may even offer extra coverage.
 Each plan could have different rules and different out-of-pocket costs.
 Usually you can also get prescription drug coverage through this plan.

 Medicare Part D

 Medicare Part D is prescription drug coverage.
 Medicare offers prescription drug coverage to everyone with Medicare.
 If you choose to not sign up when you’re first eligible you may have to pay a late penalty.
 In order to receive this coverage you must join a plan run by an insurance company or a private company approved by Medicare.
-Each plan varies in the cost and options of drugs covered.
+Each plan varies in the cost and options of prescription drugs covered.
 Two ways to get prescription drug coverage is through Part D or through Medicare Advantage Part C.

 Medicare Supplement Plans

 Medicare supplement plans are sometimes called “Medigap Policies.”
 These plans can help pay for health care costs like co-payments, coinsurance and deductibles, which Medicare Parts A and B don’t cover.
 If the cost of your medical treatment is exceptionally high, a Medicare supplement plan could be very beneficial to you.
 Medicare supplement plans don’t cover everything though, so it’s important to research what will be covered to help you make a more informed decision.